mafzaldev/torrents-cli/README.md

 ### How to use

-3. Install the package globally `npm install -g torrents-cli`
+1. Install the package globally `npm install -g torrents-cli`
-4. Create a `movies.txt` file with the names of the movies.
+2. Create a file with any name let's say `movies.txt` with the names of the movies.
-5. Run the command `torrents-cli --<output-format>` in the terminal.
+3. Run the command `torrents-cli --input=movies.txt -<output-format>` in the terminal.
 See the options below.

-### Output formats
+### CLI Options

+- `--input=`: (Required) The file containing the names of the movies to search for.
+- `--output=`: (Optional) The file name without any extension to save the output.
-- `--output=json`: The output is a json file with the details of the torrents and magnet links.
-(Default)(Better for detailed information)
+- `-json or -j`: (Default) The output is a json file with the details of the torrents and magnet links.
+(Better for detailed information)
-- `--output=text`: The output is a text file with the magnet links.
+- `-text or -t`: The output is a text file with the magnet links.
 (Better for copy pasting in qBittorrent)

 ### Movies file format